This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Then there is the Thirsty Lion Pub again, where I had a crisp and slightly sweet pear cider pint.
 Cascade Brewing specialises in sour beer (which I never even knew was a thing) but they were fantastic.
 They are aged for between six to twelve months and come in many varieties.
 These include grape, ginger and lime, raspberry, chocolate and blueberry.
 They were a bit less hoppy and more fruity in my opinion, which suited me perfectly.
 It is $2-$3 a taster and about $5 a glass.
 At that price, your wallet won’t shed a tear when you take it out to pay the bill.

 Although the downtown area is great to walk in, you need to get out to see the other sides when you visit Portland.
 Head north into the Pearl District and visit my heaven, Powell’s City of Books.
 If I lived in Portland this would be where you would find me.
 Powell’s is the world’s biggest new and used bookstore.
-I loved the gift section, the travel area and the fact the books weren’t overpriced.
+The gift section and travel area are fantastic and the books aren’t overpriced.

 If you are in town on the weekend, head over to the Old Town and visit Portland Saturday Market.
 It is in two different sections and has many food options, clothing stalls, beautiful local painters and jewellery on display.
 It is also open Saturday and Sunday.
 Yes, I know, the name.
 From there you can go for a walk along the river to the Tom McCall Waterfront Park.
 Or go one better and have a picnic.
 Just don’t get run over in America’s Bike Capital.

 I may have gotten our party lost in Northeast Portland trying to get to Hawthorne Boulevard, but what we found was N Williams Avenue (between NE Skidmore & NE Fremont).
 This was such a cute area of town, complete with amazing murals, bars, a double-decker dress shop, and delicious ice-cream from What’s the Scoop?.
 Get a sample plate for $7 and devour.